nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Add a contact image for each contact.

-Format: `add-image INDEX ai/[PATH-TO-IMAGE]`
+Format: `add-image INDEX ai/PATH-TO-IMAGE`

 * Adds an image to the contact at the specified `INDEX`
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3,...
-* Ensure that `ai/` prefix is used before the image path.
+* Ensure that `ai/` prefix is used before the image path (note that `ai/` is not part of your path)
-* If the image cannot be found or user did not specify a contact image, a default image will be used

-> **Note:** The `[PATH-TO-IMAGE]` provided must be an absolute path, and should not be provided in quotation marks.
+* A default image is used by default
+* After an image is added, if the application is unable to retrieve the image (e.g. erroneous manual edit of AddressBook.json or the saved images) then it will revert to the default image

+Examples:
+* Windows: `list` followed by `add-image 2 ai/C:/Users/user/Downloads/weekiat.png` adds the image `weekiat.png` to the 2nd person in the address book
+* MacOS: `list` followed by `add-image 2 ai//Users/user/Downloads/weekiat.png` adds the image `weekiat.png` to the 2nd person in the address book

+#### Some FAQ Regarding Add Image
+How to get Image Path?

+* MacOS:
+  1. Right-click on the image file
+  2. Once the menu appear, hold the OPTION key (⌥) <br> The "copy" option should become "copy [file_name] as Pathname"
+  3. The path should be copied once you select the option

+* Windows:
+  1.
+  > **Note:** That for windows copied path may have quotation marks, please remove them before using in BookFace.<br>
   > For instance: `add-image 2 ai/"C:/Users/user/Downloads/weekiat.png"` will be invalid, whereas
   > `add-image 2 ai/C:/Users/user/Downloads/weekiat.png` will be valid.

-Examples:

-* `list` followed by `add-image 2 ai/C:/Users/user/Downloads/weekiat.png` adds the image `weekiat.png` to the 2nd person in the address book
+> **Note**: Steps to get path may differ depending on your operating system and its version

+Common User Errors
+* `Referenced file does not exist` even though the image is there
+  * The path used may be incorrect due to differences in Absolute and Relative path<br>
+  * The 2 types of file paths are different in that:
+    * Absolute path is a complete path from root to the file itself (Windows usually starts with `C:` and Linux/Mac with `/`)
+    * Relative path starts from the `[JAR file location]`
+    * Here is an external link to [learn more](https://www.computerhope.com/issues/ch001708.htm)

 [Back to top](#top)